-We have audited the accompanying modified cash basis financial statements of the governmental activities, the business-type activities, aggregate discretely presented component units (except the Housing Authority and the Convention and Visitor's Bureau), each major fund, and the aggregate remaining fund information of the City of Beulah, North Dakota, as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the basic financial statements of the City's primary government as listed in the table of contents.
+We have audited the accompanying modified cash basis financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Beulah as of and for the year ended December 31, 2021, and the related notes to the financial statements.
+We were not engaged to audit the financial statements of the aggregate discretely presented component units.
+These financial statements collectively comprise the City of Beulah's basic financial statements as listed in the table of contents.